 Topic areas within the scope of the journal include, but are not limited to:

 - Impact of oak barrel ageing, microoxygenation or wood alternatives on the aroma, colour, astringency, phenolic composition, stability and organoleptic characteristics of wine;

 - Development of products and/or procedures minimising environmental impacts or improving the health-promoting properties of wine;

 - Trials in real winery conditions.

-Moreover, wine styles are in constant evolution to adapt to current global challenges (market dynamics, climate change, new regulations, etc.).
+Wine sensory diversity and complexity is the result of a multitude of viticultural and winemaking factors.
+The sensory experience of a wine results from the integration of vision, olfaction and somatosensory sensations (mouth-feel), which are interrelated in a complex way.
+Moreover, wine styles are constantly being developed in order to adapt to current global challenges (market dynamics, climate change, new regulations, etc.).
 OENO One invites researchers to publish ongoing research and scientific advances on sensory aspects of wine.
-Of particular interest are multidisciplinary studies focusing on the relationship between wine sensory characteristics and chemical composition that allow a better understanding of important issues such as wine defects (oxidation, reduction, mousy taint, etc.) or the effect of macromolecules on the perception of wine texture (qualitative and quantitative aspects of astringency, roundness, viscosity, etc.).
-OENO One also welcomes articles dealing with the sensory impact of viticultural and oenological practices or wine consumer behaviour.
-Research works including recent or innovative sensory methodologies are particularly encouraged.
+Of particular interest are multidisciplinary studies focusing on the relationship between wine sensory characteristics and chemical composition which will further the understanding of important issues, such as wine defects (oxidation, reduction, mousy taint, etc.) and the effect of macromolecules on the perception of wine texture (qualitative and quantitative aspects of astringency, roundness, viscosity, etc.).
+OENO One also welcomes articles dealing with the sensory impact of viticultural and oenological practices and wine consumer behaviour.
+Research on recent or innovative sensory methodologies is of particular interest.

-- In vitro and in vivo studies on the effects of the consumption of wine and vine products on human health, such as the biochemical and physiological activities associated with chronic degenerative diseases;
+- In vitro and in vivo studies on the effects of the consumption of wine and vine products on human health, such as the biochemical and physiological activities associated with chronic diseases;

 - Human intervention studies to evaluate the impact of wine and vine product consumption on health;